piyushjain8350/Certifications/README.md

 🏆 Why This Repository?

-To document and showcase my learning journey 📖
-To keep a well-organized record of my achievements 🗂️ To help recruiters and collaborators verify my credentials 👨‍💻
+To document and showcase my learning journey 📖,To keep a well-organized record of my achievements 🗂️, To help recruiters and collaborators verify my credentials 👨‍💻

 📂 Categories

- Cybersecurity 🔐 (e.g., Ethical Hacking, Network Security) Programming & Development 💻 (e.g., C++, Java, Python)
- Networking & Cloud ☁️ (e.g., Cisco, AWS, Azure)
- Other Technical Certifications 🏅
+ Cybersecurity 🔐 (e.g., Ethical Hacking, Network Security), Programming & Development 💻 (e.g., C++, Java, Python), Networking & Cloud ☁️ (e.g., Cisco, AWS, Azure), Other Technical Certifications 🏅

 🎯 How to Navigate